goma/goma/docs/problem_description_file/boundary_conditions/fluid_momentum/flow_gradv_t.rst

 * The pressure term in the preceding may be replaced by a fixed, imposed pressure value.
 This is done by setting the optional input integer to -1 and providing the imposed value in :math:`P_{applied}` ; otherwise, the value set in :math:`P_{applied}` is ignored.

+* Modifications are done to work for Viscoelastic flow with DEVSS-G stabilization